cerb/cerb.github.io/_guides/bots/send-automatic-replies.md

 ---
-title: "Send automatic replies from bots"
+title: Send automatic replies from bots
-excerpt: Bots can send personalized automatic responses to clients.
-They can even predict the sender's intent and offer suggestions before you've read the message.
+excerpt: This page provides a comprehensive guide on setting up automatic replies using bots in Cerb.
+summary: This page provides a comprehensive guide on setting up automatic replies using bots in Cerb.
+It covers the creation and understanding of behaviors for sending personalized automatic responses to new email messages, while avoiding responses to automated senders.
+The guide includes detailed instructions on configuring decision trees and actions within the bot, such as using placeholders for personalization and adding custom headers to indicate automated replies.
+Additionally, it touches on advanced topics like improving detection of automated senders and using mail templates for sending messages with company branding.
+permalink: /guides/bots/send-automatic-replies/
 layout: integration
 topic: Bots
 subtopic: Mail